erjosito/bgp-analytics/README.md

 ![Message Summary](./media/message_summary.png)

 The second set of queries give an idea of the amount of prefixes and AS paths existing in the network.
 This is important, for example to identify unwanted routes coming from unexpected AS paths.
 One use case where this could be relevant is when a BGP misconfiguration on premises sends prefixes learnt over the ExpressRoute Microsoft peering towards the private peering.
 This kind of visuals would help to identify that problem very quickly.

+In the example below I only have 4 routes in the system, but in a production scenario you can have hundreds of them.

 ![Prefix Summary](./media/prefix_summary.png)